gamcil/cblaster/README.md

 `clusterblaster` requires `diamond` (alternatively, `diamond-aligner` if installed via apt) to be on your system `$PATH`.

+This script has only been tested in Python 3.6.
 The only external Python dependency is `click`, which is used for the command-line interface.

 ## Usage